SwordHolderSH/ArtCoder/README.md

 # ArtCoder-An-End-to-end-Method-for-Generating-Scanning-robust-Stylized-QR-Codes
-A terrible PyTorch implementation of "***ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes***", CVPR 2021.
+A terrible PyTorch implementation of "***ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes***".

 The paper "***ArtCoder: An End-to-end Method for Generating Scanning-robust Stylized QR Codes***" has been accepted by CVPR 2021.
 If the work or code is useful to you, please cite
 ```